nerdschoolbergen/introduction-to-javascript/intro/README.md

 intro.html:13 Uncaught TypeError: Cannot set property 'innerHTML' of null
 ```

 Looks like we're trying to set `innerHTML` on something that's `null`.
-Looking at our code, we think it must be the `paragraph`, but let's explore another debug tool while we're at it.
+It's not to hard to take a guess based on our code what the `null` thing is, but let's explore another debug tool while we're at it.

 * Between the two existing lines, add the following: